Oded2/Israeli-Theory-Website/README.md

 - Russian
 - French
 ## Notices
-- Language options are for the questions themeselves, the website itself is in English.
+- Language options are for the questions/answers themeselves, the website itself is in English.
 - Some questions could be incomplete or broken.
 If you encounter a question like that feel free to contact me.
 - This project is in no way affiliated with the Israeli government.
 ## Run Locally